vibeus/vibe-cms/content/blog/dev-vibe-vs-google-jamboard-vs-microsoft-surface-hub-vs-samsung-flip-smartboard-comparison/index.md

 One less obvious advantage Vibe has over its competitors is it’s small production and development team.
 Vibe offers white-glove customer support, and their team consistently makes changes to VibeOS based on user requests.

 “Overall, we’ve been very impressed by Vibe and the team behind it,” says Vibe user Peter Parker, Director of Advanced Analytics at Attunix.
-“They’ve been super receptive to our feedback and have incorporated suggestions and requests, both big and small, into the product.
+“They’ve been super receptive to our feedbacks and have incorporated suggestions and requests, both big and small, into the product.
 We’re often finding new ways of integrating Vibe into our everyday work to make us all more productive and efficient.”

 **Ready to think outside the rectangle?** [**Request a Vibe demo**](https://landing.vibe.us/request-demo)**.**